cmucc/tapp/README.md

 This package contains scripts to be used to produce marketing materials for the CMU Computer Club.

+## Requirements

+Before running these scripts, you must [install `pip`](https://pip.pypa.io/en/latest/installing.html), a Python package manager.
+Then, to install all of the necessary modules on your system, run:

+    pip install --user -r requirements.txt

 ## Talk Series

 See data files such as `data/spring2014/talks_series.json` for input reference.